On the radius of Gaussian free field excursion clusters: Coarse-graining

 Note that $2^m \leq L_m \leq C2^m$ for all $m \geq 0$, which will be used frequently below.
 Throughout the proof we use $C_{z,k}, \tilde{C}_{z,k}, D_{z, k}$ and $U_{z, k}$ to denote the boxes $ C_z, \tilde{C}_z, D_z$ and $U_z$, see~\eqref{eq:boxes}, corresponding to the length $L = L_k$ for any $z \in \Z^d$.
 Also let $\hat{C}_{z,k}\coloneqq z + [-L_{k} + L_{k-1}, 2L_k - L_{k-1})^d$ and observe that $C_{z,k}\subset \hat{C}_{z,k}\subset \tilde{C}_{z,k}$.

 We first define a certain coarse graining of paths crossing generic shapes, see Lemma~\ref{L:CGd=4} below, which will later be applied inductively to define an admissible collection with the desired properties.
 Roughly speaking, the idea is to implement a cascading scheme on the path $\gamma$ of diameter~$N$, thus only retaining its trace in a system of well-separated boxes at scale $L$ (naturally indexed by the leaves of a binary tree of depth $\approx \log_2(N/L)$), see for instance \cite{DrRaSap14}, Section 8.1 for a gentle introduction to this circle of ideas in a related model.
-The precise recursive scheme underlying the proof of Lemma~\ref{L:CGd=4} refines ideas from \cite{RoS13, PT12}, thereby improving the amount of information kept when iterating the construction from a scale $L_{n_0} \approx N$ to $L_{k_0} \approx L$ for suitable $0 \leq k_0 \leq n_0$.
-In particular, retaining merely the information that \textit{full} annuli are crossed at smaller scales (as done in~\cite{PT12}) makes it difficult to derive the lower bound \eqref{eq:cg_capd=3}.
-This leads to the notion of {\em shapes} which we introduce now.